jshobbs/frontend-nanodegree-arcade-game/README.md

 This JS file is where all of my work was done to get the project running.

-In this file, I started by creating a superclass called GameCharacter that set the position for the player and enemies. var GameCharacter = function(x,y){
+In this file, I started by creating a superclass called GameCharacter that set the position and image for the player and enemies. var GameCharacter = function(x,y,imageSprite){
     this.x = x;
     this.y = y;
+    this.sprite = imageSprite;
 };

-I created a constructor for the Enemy objects that called GameCharacter to set the postion and saved the enemy image and speed. var Enemy = function(x,y, speed) {
+I created a constructor for the Enemy objects that called GameCharacter to set the position and saved the enemy speed. var Enemy = function(x,y, speed) {
-    GameCharacter.call(this, x, y);
+    GameCharacter.call(this, x, y, 'images/enemy-bug.png');
-    this.sprite = 'images/enemy-bug.png';
     this.speed = speed;
 };

-I created a constructor for the Player objects that called GameCharacter to set the position and saved the player image. var Player = function(x,y) {
+I created a constructor for the Player objects that called GameCharacter to set the position. var Player = function(x,y) {
-    GameCharacter.call(this, x, y);
+    GameCharacter.call(this, x, y, 'images/char-boy.png');
-    this.sprite = 'images/char-boy.png';
 };

 I create an array of Y positions representing rows for enemies to cross.